 In order to check if this has been set up correctly, you can navigate to the MXToolbox and enter the domain in the search bar, the CNAME will appear once you have selected the CNAME Lookup option using the drop down arrow.

-Therefore, if you wish to use your corporate domain as your sending domain you will need to set up a TXT SPF record on the IP addresses for your existing everyday email domain.
+If you wish to use your corporate domain as your sending domain you will need to set up a TXT SPF record on the IP addresses for your existing everyday email domain.

 However, if you do have a TXT SPF record you will have to append it with the following: v=spf1 include:emailcc.com -all